learn-co-curriculum/reading-ios-class-vs-instance/README.md

 [casting_tin_soldiers]: https://en.wikipedia.org/wiki/File:Castingtinsoldiers.jpg

-In this metaphor, it's easy to see the class object as distinct from the instances that it creates—but yet, there's an inseparable relationship between the two: the shape of the template and of the mold are based upon the needs of how the print or the product will be used, and any changes made to the template or to the mold will be reflected on the printed page or in the product's shape.
+In this metaphor, it's easy to see the class as distinct from the instances that it creates—but yet, there's an inseparable relationship between the two: the shape of the template and of the mold are based upon the needs of how the print or the product will be used, and any changes made to the template or to the mold will be reflected on the printed page or in the product's shape.

-It's also easy to imagine how classes aren't used to hold data, but rather to give structure to how the data should be held by an instance: it would be silly, for example, to try painting the inside of the mold while expecting your artwork to transfer to every one of the casted toys.
+It's also easy to imagine how classes aren't used to hold data, but rather to give structure to how the data should be held by an instance: it would be silly, for example, to try painting the inside of the mold while expecting the artwork to transfer to every one of the casted toys.
 No, each casted toy must be awarded its own coat of paint.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Toy_Soldiers_British_Coldstream_Guards.jpg/1024px-Toy_Soldiers_British_Coldstream_Guards.jpg)
 —*54mm Toy Soldiers representing the British Coldstream Guards during the Crimean War era* by Imperial Productions, Greytown, New Zealand.
 Photo by J. Corey Butler, 2005.
 [Wikipedia Commons](https://commons.wikimedia.org/wiki/File:Toy_Soldiers_British_Coldstream_Guards.jpg)

 In the same way, setting up a class file is like creating a template or a mold in code.
 It's not until an instance object of that class is created (or "manufactured") that we have the print or the product to apply to its intended purpose.

+## Advanced

+### Classes are ~~People~~ Objects, Too

+You may have wondered, "how can a class perform a method if only objects are capable of performing methods?"
+It's not a case of the chicken or the egg: it's because classes are objects too.
+More specifically, each custom class file generates exactly one **class object** as part of loading the application at run time.
+It's the class object which performs the `alloc` method when creating an *instance object* of that class.

+**//Flat-fact:** *The class objects for Apple's frameworks (libraries) actually live within the iOS operating system and get initialized when the device starts up.
+Because they're a part of the operating system, they're available to any application that runs on the device.*

+These class objects for custom classes and imported frameworks (such as the Specta and Expecta libraries in the testing suite) get initialized when the application is launched.
+The result of this is that a class "template" object for every object that you might create an instance of in your application is prepared before the application itself gets to do anything.